TL;DR

 The tools, and what each one is actually for

-It is worth being precise about which tool does what, because the division of labour matters.
+It is worth being precise about which tool does what, because I use a combination of them and the division of labour matters.

-- Cursor is my main IDE.
+- Cursor is my main IDE, with its own models.
 It is where the code, the design corpus, the meeting transcripts, and the Mermaid diagrams all live, and it is where the cross-checking happens.

-- Claude Code is my main agent.
-It is the model I reach for when I want something planned, refactored, or audited across the repo.
+- Claude Code is an agent in the terminal.
+It is the tool I reach for when I want something planned, refactored, or audited across the repo from the command line.

 - ChatGPT is for general questions.
 Anything outside the repo - a half-remembered concept, a quick explainer, a sanity check on a non-code topic - goes there.
 It is no longer in the inner loop.